Scottapotamas/docker-riscv-zephyr/README.md

 - No hardcoded version/dependencies - uses some bash tricks to ensure we use the latest (stable) Zephyr SDK and J-Link tools when building the docker container.

 # Usage

+Assumes you have Docker setup on your machine already.
+If not, see [Docker: Orientation and setup](https://docs.docker.com/get-started/).

 Build the docker image from the Dockerfile: `docker build --tag riscv-zephyr:0.4 .`